Facebook

 You’ll combine theoretical and practical learning to maximize your time in class.
 The program offers six communications courses: workplace communication, mass media, public speaking, advanced business writing, interpersonal communication and advanced presentation skills.

 With a focus on hands-on learning, including training in writing and effective communication strategies, you'll graduate with the skills to thrive in dynamic, media-rich environments.
+This university certificate is designed for communicators who want to make an impact in their workplace.

 Get in touch with us today to find out more.